With cedar fever on the rise, how to know if it’s allergies or a virus

 PROTECTING YOUR HEALTH

-Taking those extra precautions, whether it’s warding off allergens or getting a flu shot or a booster dose of the COVID-19 vaccines, may be more important than you think, especially with COVID-19 cases rising again.
+Taking those extra precautions, whether it’s warding off allergens or getting a flu shot or other vaccines, may be more important than you think, especially during cold and flu season.

 “Whenever your body’s being strained by anything, you’re more likely to get a viral illness,” Dr. Reddy says.